tibor-kocsis/videojs-livestream-keeper/README.md

 # videojs-livestream-keeper

 Experimental video.js plugin handling chrome's and firefox's autoplay and 'video pause in background' features for live streams.
-This plugin used in a project to watch live streams from ip cameras (ip camera -> rtmp -> flv-websocket -> flv.js -> videojs-flvjs)
+This plugin used in a project to watch live streams from ip cameras (ip camera rtsp stream -> rtmp -> flv-websocket -> flv.js -> videojs-flvjs in browser)

 * In every seconds the plugin gets the end of the seekable timerange and seeks before it
 * If player is paused, the plugin calls play